florianm/shiny-timeseries/instructions.md

 * Data (CSV), figure (PDF) and R script (TXT) should have the file names "dataDSTITLE.csv", "figureDSTITLE.pdf", or "scriptDSTITLE.txt", respectively, and the resource name "Data/Figure/R Script DSTITLE", where *DSTITLE* should be the dataset title.
+* Data, figure and code should be the first three resources on the dataset (manage > resources > re-order) so they will get picked up correctly by default.
 * You must be authorised to update the data catalogue if you want to upload figure and script directly.

 # What's the required format and structure for the CSV file?